Pirussa/lei-22-s2-1da-g02/docs/SprintC/US004/US004_RegisterTheArrivalOfSnsUser.md

 **From the client clarifications:**

 In this user story, the receptionist registers the arrival of an SNS User.
 Does the receptionist choose the center she works at during login like the nurse?

 > **Question:** In this user story, the receptionist registers the arrival of an SNS User.
 Does the receptionist choose the center she works at during login like the nurse?
 >
 > **Answer:** To start using the application, the receptionist should first select the vaccination center where she is working.
-The receptionists register the arrival of a SNS user at the vaccination center where she is working.
+The receptionists register the arrival of an SNS user at the vaccination center where she is working.

 > **Question:** The nurse  must have the possibility to choose which center she wants to register the SNS user's arrival every time she uses this feature, or should we make the nurse pick a center after they log in?